 This constant activity makes it possible for Vehnta’s customers to have a voice and an online presence also on social media and defines their Social Presence accordingly.

-As previously defined, we at Vehnta with Social presence for a B2B company mean a part of a more complex customer journey: a path that has to lead a user, also through corporate social media, to the request for a quotation or a meeting.
-Therefore, social media will be considered a part of a general strategy capable of talking about the company in a direct way and contributing to its overall positioning.
+As previously defined, we at Vehnta, by Social presence for a B2B company, mean a part of a more complex customer journey: a path that leads a user, also through corporate social media, to the request for a quotation or a meeting.
+Therefore, social media will be considered a part of a general strategy capable of talking about the company directly and contributing to its overall positioning.

-As Vehnta, we offer an outsourced social media management activity that is constantly meets the client’s communication desires and needs.
+As Vehnta, we offer an outsourced social media management activity that meets the client’s communication desires and needs constantly.